kurtekat/shaiya-episode-6/README.md

 https://github.com/kurtekat/shaiya-episode-6/tree/main/sdev-client/bin

 The **sdev-db** library is for the **dbAgent** service.
 It adds support for the character list packet and the name availability packet.
+Episode 5.4 and 6.0 servers do not require the support of this library.

 https://github.com/kurtekat/shaiya-episode-6/tree/main/sdev-db